-- 293 Test 4: The evaluator shall configure the server to select the TLS\NULL\WITH\NULL\NULL ciphersuite and verify that the client denies the connection.
-Test 2 in FCS\DTLSS\EXT.1.1 or FCS\DTLSS\EXT.2.1 can be used as a substitute for this test. - 294 Test 5: The evaluator performs the following modifications to the traffic: - a) Change the DTLS version selected by the server in the Server Hello to a non-supported DTLS version (for example 1.3 represented by the two bytes 03 04) and verify that the client rejects the connection. - b) If using DHE or ECDHE, modify at least one byte in the server's nonce in the Server Hello handshake message, and verify that the client rejects the Server Key Exchange handshake message (if using a DHE or ECDHE ciphersuite) or that the server denies the client's Finished handshake message. - c) Modify the server's selected ciphersuite in the Server Hello handshake message to be a ciphersuite not presented in the Client Hello handshake message.
+Test 4: The evaluator shall configure the server to select the TLS_NULL_WITH_NULL_NULL ciphersuite and verify that the client denies the connection.

+Test 5: The evaluator performs the following modifications to the traffic:

+- a) Change the DTLS version selected by the server in the Server Hello to a non-supported DTLS version (for example 1.3 represented by the two bytes 03 04) and verify that the client rejects the connection. - b) If using DHE or ECDHE, modify at least one byte in the server's nonce in the Server Hello handshake message, and verify that the client rejects the Server Key Exchange handshake message (if using a DHE or ECDHE ciphersuite) or that the server denies the client's Finished handshake message. - c) Modify the server's selected ciphersuite in the Server Hello handshake message to be a ciphersuite not presented in the Client Hello handshake message.
 The evaluator shall verify that the client rejects the connection after receiving the Server Hello. - d) If using DHE or ECDHE, modify the signature block in the Server's Key Exchange handshake message, and verify that the client rejects the connection after receiving the Server Key Exchange message.
 This test does not apply to cipher suites using RSA key exchange.
-If a TOE only supports RSA key exchange in conjunction with TLS then this test shall be omitted. - e) Modify a byte in the Server Finished handshake message, and verify that the client sends a fatal alert upon receipt and does not send any application data. - f) Send a garbled message from the Server after the Server has issued the ChangeCipherSpec message and verify that the client denies the connection.
+If a TOE only supports RSA key exchange in conjunction with TLS then this test shall be omitted. - e) Modify a byte in the Server Finished handshake message, and verify that the client sends an Encrypted Message followed by a FIN and ACK message.
+This is sufficient to deduce that the TOE responded with a Fatal Alert and no further data would be sent. - f) Send a garbled message from the Server after the Server has issued the ChangeCipherSpec message and verify that the client denies the connection.

-295 Note that where a TLS channel is being used between components of a distributed TOE for FPT\ITT.1, the requirements to have the reference identifier established by the user are relaxed and the identifier may also be established through a "Gatekeeper" discovery process.
-The TSS should describe the discovery process and highlight how the reference identifier is supplied to the "joining" component.The evaluator shall configure the reference identifier according to the AGD guidance and perform the following tests during a DTLS connection:
+Note that where a TLS channel is being used between components of a distributed TOE for FPT_ITT.1, the requirements to have the reference identifier established by the user are relaxed and the identifier may also be established through a "Gatekeeper" discovery process.
+The TSS should describe the discovery process and highlight how the reference identifier is supplied to the "joining" component.
+The evaluator shall configure the reference identifier according to the AGD guidance and perform the following tests during a DTLS connection: